Book cover

 To illustrate the differences between these two types of requirements more clearly, let’s revisit the home-banking system example from Chapter 1.
 For such a system, the functional requirements include features like reporting the balance of an account, processing transfers between accounts, executing bank draft payments, and canceling debit cards, among others.
 In contrast, the non-functional requirements are tied to the system’s quality attributes, including performance, availability, security, portability, privacy, and memory and disk usage, among others.
 Essentially, non-functional requirements refer to operational constraints.
 For example, it is not enough for our home-banking system to implement all the functions required by the bank.
 It also needs to have 99.9% availability, which acts as a constraint on its operation.

 As Frederick Brooks emphasizes in the opening quote of this chapter, requirements specification is a critical stage in software development processes.
 For example, it is pointless to have a system with the best design, implemented in a modern programming language, using the best development process, and with high test coverage, if it does not meet the needs of the users.
 Problems in the specification of requirements can also have high costs.
 The reason is that major rework might be required when we discover—after the system is implemented and deployed—that some requirements were specified incorrectly or that important requirements were not implemented.
-In the worst case, there is a risk of delivering a system that will be rejected by users because it does not solve their problems.
+In the worst case, there is a risk of delivering a system that will be rejected by users because it does not solve their problem.

 Functional requirements are frequently specified in natural language (e.g., in English).
 Conversely, non-functional requirements are specified using metrics, as illustrated in the following table.